• Growth hormone and IGF-1 production decline significantly

 Can peptides be combined with other therapies like TRT or GLP-1 medications?

 Yes — peptides can be part of a broader optimization protocol that includes hormone therapy, weight management medications, or other interventions.
-Your physician will ensure there are no contraindications and design a protocol that addresses all your health goals coherently.
+Your provider will ensure there are no contraindications and design a protocol that addresses all your health goals coherently.

 Are anti-aging peptides FDA-approved?

 No peptides are currently FDA-approved specifically for anti-aging.
 Some, like Thymosin Alpha-1, are approved in other countries for specific indications.
-In the US, most therapeutic peptides used in anti-aging medicine are prescribed off-label and prepared by licensed compounding pharmacies.
+In the US, most therapeutic peptides used in longevity medicine are prescribed off-label and prepared by licensed compounding pharmacies.
 This is legal and common in American medicine, but it means the prescribing physician's expertise and the pharmacy's quality standards are critical.